Investing in Cryptocurrency in 2023: Complete Guide and Tips

 Yield optimization works by creating a pool for each asset that’s deposited.
 When a user makes a deposit to one of these pools they receive yTokens, which are simply a yield-bearing equivalent of the coin they deposited to the pool.
 As an example, if a user deposits CURVE into the protocol they receive an equal amount of yCURVE in return.

-The assets held in the protocol are automatically shuffled to the highest yield bearing lending platform in the entire DeFi ecosystem, thus maximizing yield at all times.
-The protocol checks for better yield bearing opportunities every time a user makes a deposit into the protocol, and will rebalance the entire pool if necessary.
-Users are able to burn their yTokens at any time to receive their initial deposit and any accrued interest.
+The assets held in the protocol are automatically shuffled to the highest yield-bearing lending platform in the entire DeFi ecosystem, thus maximizing yield at all times.
+The protocol checks for better yield-bearing opportunities every time a user makes a deposit into the protocol, and will rebalance the entire pool if necessary.
+Users can burn their yTokens at any time to receive their initial deposit and any accrued interest.

 Maintain a Healthy Crypto Portfolio